As a Kinesiology major, you’ll take foundational courses in topics such as:

 Provides theoretical knowledge and clinical experience, preparing students for careers in preventative and rehabilitative healthcare.
-This track also provides an ideal foundation for graduate programs in Exercise Science.
+This track also provides an ideal foundation for graduate programs in Applied Exercise Physiology.

 Interdisciplinary curriculum in liberal arts, kinesiology and business, offering a strong foundation for a career in the sports industry.

 Prepares students for service in Christian athletic organization and church-based sports programs.

 The Department of Kinesiology focuses on providing students with high-quality learning, both in the classroom and the lab.
 We also provide health and fitness courses as part of the University Core Curriculum, promoting healthy lifestyles in the MC community.

 Internships give students the edge for successful careers.
 Kinesiology majors are required to fulfill a 300-hour internship.
 Students have interned with the Mississippi Braves, Baptist Healthplex, Clinton High School, Sumner Hill Junior High School, Millsaps College, Hinds Community College, the YMCA, Velocity Sports, Mississippi Sports Medicine, the office of Jon Lewis (Boxing Commissioner of MS), UMC Cardiac Rehabilitation, CMMC Cardiac Rehabilitation, and various physical therapy locations.

 Have fun and stay in shape with intramural sports including basketball, dodgeball, flag football, floor hockey, kickball, ping pong, soccer, tennis and volleyball.
 Or try out for our Mississippi College Choctaws, which field successful teams in men’s baseball, basketball, cross country, football, golf, soccer, tennis and track, and women’s teams in basketball, cross country, equestrian, softball, soccer, tennis, track and volleyball.